Ex-Goldman Sachs specialist joins Commonfund risk team

-NEW YORK, July 16 (Reuters) - Investment management firm Commonfund has hired Irakli Odisharia, a former specialist for Goldman Sachs Asset Management market risk modeling as a director on its risk management team.
+NEW YORK (Reuters) - Investment management firm Commonfund has hired Irakli Odisharia, a former specialist for Goldman Sachs Asset Management market risk modeling as a director on its risk management team.

 Odisharia will report to Commonfund’s Chief Risk Officer, David Belmont, and be responsible for quantitative market risk analytics and stress testing Commonfund client portfolios and funds.